Homer Jordan

-Homer Jordan (born March 21, 1960) is a former American football quarterback.
-He was the starting quarterback for the Clemson Tigers 1981 National Championship team.
-He was also a member of the Cleveland Browns in 1987.
-Previously, he played four seasons in the Canadian Football League.
+Homer Jordan (born March 21, 1960) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He played college football for the Clemson Tigers, starting at quarterback for their 1981 national championship team.
+He played four seasons in the CFL and was a member of the Cleveland Browns of the National Football League (NFL) in 1987.

 Early life

 Homer Jordan grew up in Athens, Georgia.
 His father died from diabetes when Jordan was 12, leaving behind Jordan, his mother and three sisters.
 Jordan played football, starring at quarterback and safety at Cedar Shoals High School in Athens.
 After earning All-State honors as a quarterback, Jordan signed with Clemson University as he wished to remain at the quarterback position in his college career.

-College Career: 1981 National Championship
+College career

 Jordan attended Clemson University from 1979 to 1982 and was a pioneer of dual threat quarterbacks, with his ability to both pass and run.
 With Jordan as the starting quarterback in 1980, Clemson finished 6–5.

 With Jordan quarterback for the 1981 Season, the Tigers began the season unranked.
 However, the team ran the table and finished the regular season with an 11–0 record and a #1 national ranking.
 Clemson won the National Championship by defeating the #4 ranked Nebraska Cornhusters 22–15 in the 1982 Orange Bowl on January 1, 1982.
 Jordan was named Orange Bowl Most Valuable Player, completing 11 of 22 passes and a touchdown.
 Jordan was an All-ACC selection that year, leading the ACC in passing efficiency.

 Despite a knee injury and subsequent surgery in 1982, Jordan helped lead Clemson to a 9-1-1 season, a share of the ACC title and the #8 ranking.
 His final collegiate game was a 21–17 win over Wake Forest in the 1982 Mirage Bowl.
 Jordan finished his college career completing 250 of 479 passes for 3,643 yards with 15 touchdowns and 27 interceptions, rushing for 926 yards and 11 touchdowns in his three collegiate seasons.